pusher/pusher-js/README.markdown

 Tests will be run automatically in the terminal.
 Guard watches JS files and specs and re-runs aproppriate tests whenever you save any changes.
 Press enter to re-run all tests.

+Guard runs only unit tests - partially because PhantomJS does not support WebSockets, partially for convenience.

 There's also a JSHint watch, which will validate JS files on save.

 #### Run testacular